Hardware datapath configuration manages packet buffering, queueing and scheduling in hardware. There are two configuration input files:

 /etc/cumulus/datapath/traffic.conf, similar to how you configure priority flow control.
 The settings are explained in that section as well.

-Here is an example configuration which turns of both types of link pause for swp1 through swp4 and swp6:
+Here is an example configuration that enables both types of link pause for swp1 through swp4 and swp6:

 switchd to allow link pause configuration changes to take effect: